 We say dumpling, you say Barilla.
 Barilla is synonymous with dumplings in the 09—it’s a true classic and serves some of Auckland’s best dumplings.
 Boasting two restaurants on Dominion Road, Barilla is renowned for their perfect dumplings that come in lots of 20 (!), and their signature service.
 But let’s be honest, you’re here for these delicious morsels, not silver service.
 You’ll wanna hit Barilla with your whole squad to maximise their long list of dumplings options.
 Try them steamed, it’s a revelation and well worth the extra buck.

 The buzz is real—and well deserved.
 Just look at the queue outside Eden Noodles and you’ll see what we mean.
 As you enter the much-loved Mt Eden takeaway joint, look to your left and you’ll see an elderly Chinese woman making dumplings with such speed you’ll find it hard to look away.
-The dumplings come in one option—pork—swimming in your choice of sauce or soup.
+There are four options for dumplings including a veggie version and come swimming in your choice of sauce or soup.
 Order the dumplings in spicy sauce for a taster of that famous Sichuan numbing spice.
 Earning a rep as some of Auckland’s best dumplings, these bad boys are more addictive than your latest Netflix obsession.

 Balmoral and Parnell

-Despite their recent low hygiene grade that we're sure they're working on improving, we couldn't leave out New Flavour as it's just a Dominion Road staple.
-New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
+Dominion road staple New Flavour pumps out bloody good dumplings—they’re some of Auckland’s finest.
 What’s more, the non-dumpling options are equally incredible.
 The fried pancake dishes are a must-try—as is the veggie fried rice.
 As for the dumplings, the pork mince with prawn and chives is a no-fail order or hit the pork and beef mince for an all-out meat attack.
 Pro-tip: the sweet red bean pancake makes the perfect post-dumpling dessert.

 XuXu Dumpling Bar